gradle/imaginate/README.md

 ## ios Application

-Run the application on a device or emulator
+Run the application on a device or simulator

+* Run `./gradlew :ios-app:podInstall`
 * Open `applications/ios-app/iosApp/iosApp.xcworkspace` in xcode
 * Select a simulator or device
 * Click the run button